Classic Chicken Adobo

 Table of Contents

-What is chicken adobo?
+What is Chicken Adobo?

-Filipino adobo is an umbrella term for any dish that is typically braised and/or simmered in a sauce composed of vinegar and sugar.
+Filipino adobo is an umbrella term for any dish that is typically braised and/or simmered in a sauce composed of vinegar and salt.
 This is why you’ll see so many different variations of adobo in the Philippines, each with their own unique vegetables and proteins.

 Chicken adobo